gaze-network/gaze-indexer/README.md

 Gaze Indexer serves as a foundation for building ANY meta-protocol indexers, with efficient data fetching, reorg detection, and database migration tool.
 This allows developers to focus on what **truly** matters: Meta-protocol indexing logic.
 New meta-protocols can be easily added by implementing new modules.

-Gaze Indexer also comes with a block reporting system for verifying data integrity of indexers.
-Visit the [Gaze Network dashboard](https://dash.gaze.network) to see the status of other indexers.

 - [Modules](#modules)
   - [1.
 Bitcoin](#1-bitcoin)